Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value), we will just remove those rows.
-Again, this is the same process we ran for Logistic Regression & the Decision Tree.
+The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value), I just removed those rows.
+Again, this was the same process I ran for Logistic Regression & the Decision Tree.

 ```python
 # Remove rows where values are missing